tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 Block manager operations use a write mutex to serialize all write operations, preventing corruption.
 Concurrent reads are supported with multiple readers able to read simultaneously using `pread()`.
 All writes use `pwrite()` for atomic operations.

-#### LRU Block Cache
+#### FIFO Block Cache

-TidesDB implements an optional LRU (Least Recently Used) block cache at the block manager level to reduce disk I/O for frequently accessed data blocks.
+TidesDB implements an optional FIFO (First-In-First-Out) block cache at the block manager level to reduce disk I/O for frequently accessed data blocks.
 This cache is configurable per column family via the `block_manager_cache_size` setting.

 **Cache Architecture**

-The block cache uses a hash table combined with a doubly-linked list for O(1) lookups and evictions.
+The block cache uses a hash table combined with a FIFO queue for O(1) lookups and evictions.
 Each cached block is identified by a unique key derived from its file offset (e.g., "12345" for offset 12345).
-The hash table provides fast key-based lookups using xxHash for distribution, while the doubly-linked list maintains access order (most recent at head, least recent at tail).
+The hash table provides fast key-based lookups using xxHash for distribution, while the FIFO queue maintains insertion order (oldest at head, newest at tail).
 An eviction callback is registered for each cached block to update cache size tracking when blocks are evicted.
 All cache operations are protected by a mutex, ensuring safe concurrent access.

 **Cache Operations**

 After writing a block to disk, if cache space is available (current_size + block_size <= max_size), a copy of the block is added to the cache with the file offset as the key.
-If the cache is full, the LRU eviction policy automatically removes the least recently used block to make space.
+If the cache is full, the FIFO eviction policy automatically removes the oldest block (first inserted) to make space.
 The cache size is tracked in bytes, with each block contributing its data size to the total.

 Before reading from disk, the cache is checked using the block offset as the key.
 On cache hit, a copy of the cached block is returned immediately (no disk I/O).
 On cache miss, the block is read from disk, and if space permits, it's added to the cache for future reads.
-Every cache access moves the block to the head of the LRU list (marking it as most recently used).
+Unlike LRU, FIFO does not reorder blocks on access - the insertion order is preserved.

-When the cache reaches `block_manager_cache_size`, the least recently used block (tail of LRU list) is automatically evicted.
+When the cache reaches `block_manager_cache_size`, the oldest block (head of FIFO queue) is automatically evicted.
 The eviction callback decrements `current_size` by the evicted block's size and frees the block's memory.
 This ensures the cache never exceeds the configured memory limit.

 **Configuration Example**